hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 Use Foundry's `cast send` command to sign and publish a transaction to Hedera Tesnet.

+In your terminal, you will need to replace the following items in the command below:

-Replace `"deployed-contract-EVM-address"` with your deployed contracts EVM address and `"HEX_Encoded_Private_Key"` with your "Hex Encoded Private Key".
+* Replace `"deployed-contract-EVM-address"` with your deployed contracts EVM address
+* Replace`"HEX_Encoded_Private_Key"` with your hex encoded private key.

-Next, replace "RPC_URL" with a tesnet URL.
+* Replace `"RPC_URL"` with a Tesnet URL.

 ```shell
 cast send "deployed-contract-EVM-address" --private-key "HEX_Encoded_Private_Key" "createTodo(string)(uint256)" "Buy camping supplies"  --rpc-url "RPC_URL"